Actor Seymour Cassel, frequent Cassavetes collaborator, dies

 He eventually made his way to New York in the 1950s to pursue acting, launching a 60-year career with appearances in over 100 films.
 It was there that he met Cassavetes, who he said "saved" his life, and made his film debut in his 1958 feature "Shadows," which he also associate-produced, almost by accident.

-He'd go on to work for Cassavetes often, with roles in "Faces," which earned him a best supporting actor nomination in 1969, "Minnie and Moskowitz," ''The Killing of a Chinese Bookie" "Opening Night" and "Love Streams."
+He'd go on to work for Cassavetes often, with roles in "Faces," which earned him a best supporting actor nomination in 1969, "The Killing of a Chinese Bookie," "Opening Night" and "Love Streams."

 Working with Cassavetes got him on the radar of many and he'd get the chance to work with greats like Sam Peckinpah in "Convoy," Elia Kazan in "The Last Tycoon" and Nicolas Roeg in "Track 29" and "Cold Heaven."